pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 The user can fit any NL model by calling the function ```fit_NL_model_selection_file```.
-As usual the user should declare the model and the bounds
+As usual, the user should declare the model and the bounds.

 We declare the model and the bounds: